dolittle/Runtime/Documentation/setup_configuration.md

 ```

 ### metrics.json
-This port is opened for requesting the runtime for metrics.
+The port to expose the metrics server on.
 ```json
 {
     "Port": <port>